Pramod1706/Pramod1706/README.md

 ANSIBLE_TOWER_JOB_TEMPLATE_ID: The ID of the job template you want to trigger.

-ANSIBLE_TOWER_TOKEN: The API token for authentication.

-2. Trigger Stage:
+2. withCredentials Block:

-Use the curl command to make a POST request to the Ansible Tower API.

-The -d flag is used to pass any extra variables you may want to include when launching the job template.
+The withCredentials block is used to access the stored username and password securely.

-3. Response Handling:

-The response from the Ansible Tower API is printed to the Jenkins console for verification.
+credentialsId: This should match the ID you set when creating the credentials (e.g., ansible-tower-creds).

+usernameVariable and passwordVariable: These are environment variables that will hold the username and password values, respectively.

+3. Triggering the Job:

+The curl command is updated to use the -u option to provide the username and password for basic authentication.

-Additional Considerations
+Additional Notes

-Make sure to replace placeholder values (<your_ansible_tower_url>, <your_job_template_id>, <your_api_token>) with your actual values.

-Ensure that your Jenkins server has access to the Ansible Tower API endpoint.
+Ensure that the Jenkins instance has network access to the Ansible Tower API.

-Handle any required SSL certificates if you're using HTTPS.
+Handle SSL certificates if your Ansible Tower instance uses HTTPS.

-You can expand the extra_vars section in the JSON body to pass more variables to your job template as needed.
+The extra_vars section can be expanded to include additional variables as needed for your job template.

-This setup allows Jenkins to trigger Ansible Tower job templates as part of your CI/CD pipeline, enabling seamless integration between the two tools.
+This setup ensures that your Ansible Tower credentials are securely managed within Jenkins while allowing you to trigger job templates from your CI/CD pipeline.